bitdust-io/devel/README.txt

         python bitdust.py install

-Last step to make BitDist software ready is to make a short alias in your OS, then you can just type `bitdust` in command line to fast access the program:
+Last step to make BitDust software ready is to make a short alias in your OS, then you can just type `bitdust` in command line to fast access the program:

         sudo ln -s /home/<user>/.bitdust/bitdust /usr/local/bin/bitdust

-Run BitDist
+Run BitDust
 ===========

 Start using the software by creating an identity for your device in BitDust network: